 Can a Wine Fridge Sit on a Carpet?

 You should avoid putting your wine fridge on carpet floors.
-Carpets typically don’t provide a flat surface so that the fridge won’t stand completely stable.
+Carpets typically do not provide a flat surface, so the fridge will not stand completely stable.

 If you have no other spot for your wine fridge, here’s a workaround: Put a plastic mat underneath it.
 That will increase the stability significantly for a safer stand.

 Can I Put a Wine Fridge Next to an Oven?

 You definitely should not install your wine fridge next to an oven.
 Wine fridges need some space around them for ventilation.
-So it’s never a great idea to put them directly next to another electronic device.
+So it is never a great idea to put them directly next to another electronic device.

 But there is another reason: As mentioned before, you should not expose your wine fridge to suddenly changing temperatures.
 The proximity to a running oven would require the fridge to work much harder to keep your wines chilled.
 And as a result, your electricity bill would go up.
 Besides, the harder the fridge has to work, the earlier it will need repair.

 Will a Wine Fridge Work in a Garage?

 In most cases, a garage is a proper place to put a wine fridge.
 The lack of sunlight is great, and also, the fridge’s humming won’t annoy anyone there.
 However, there are some things to consider:

 - If you live in a region where it is extremely hot (or extremely cold) from time to time, your garage should be air-conditioned.
 Room temperatures that are above 75°F (24°C) or below 32°F (0°C) for a significant time can cause problems for the fridge.
-Thus, you should only put your fridge into the garage if it provides a stable room temperature.
+Thus, you should only put your fridge in the garage if it provides a stable room temperature.
 If unsure, think of a weatherproof wine fridge with a solid door.
 These are better suited to deal with challenging conditions.